• Skip to main content

 Jump to Recipe - Print Recipe

-The nutty characters of the parmesan crusted cauliflower and the quinoa marry perfectly with the sweet roasted red peppers, the salty feta cheese, and the acidity of the blueberries.
-A true harmony of flavours.
+The nutty characters of the parmesan-crusted cauliflower and the quinoa marry perfectly with the sweet roasted red peppers, the salty feta cheese, and the blueberries’ acidity – a true harmony of flavours in this roasted cauliflower quinoa salad.

 Cauliflower is such an adaptable vegetable.
-Roasting it along with parmesan cheese results in a nutty, umami rich taste sensation.
+Roasting it along with parmesan cheese results in a nutty, umami-rich taste sensation.
 Compared to this parmesan crusted cauliflower, the cauliflower ricotta garlic puree is completely different.
-The crumbed cauliflower “fillet” it is served with also.
+The crumbed cauliflower “fillet” that it is served with also.
 And as for this delicious cauliflower cashew soup, my guests had to ask what it was made from.

-Quinoa makes a great salad ingredient.
-As do blueberries.
-This quinoa blueberry and corn salad also uses blueberries to add a little brightness (acid) to the sweet and nutty characters of the other ingredients.
+Quinoa makes a great salad ingredient, as do blueberries.
+This quinoa blueberry and corn salad also use blueberries to add a little brightness (acid) to the sweet and nutty characters of the other ingredients.

 The red quinoa citrus salad, on the other hand, is distinctly different.
-More acidic due to the citrus, yet sweeter as well, and a touch of bitterness from the cacao nibs.
+More acidic due to the citrus, yet sweeter, and a touch of bitterness from the cacao nibs.
 The quinoa ties it all together.

-The parmesan crusted cauliflower salad is accompanied by one very special ingredient – a roasted head of garlic.
+The parmesan-crusted and roasted cauliflower quinoa salad is accompanied by one exceptional ingredient – a roasted head of garlic.
 You are doing your body so many favours by eating garlic.
 Roasting it makes it so much easier to eat a lot of it.
-This is because the roasting transforms it into a sweet sensation that doesn’t have those next day anti-social side-effects.
+This is because the roasting transforms it into a sweet sensation that doesn’t have those next day anti-social side effects.
 You will have no trouble devouring a whole head of garlic per person in one sitting.
 It is that good.

 Parmesan crusted cauliflower, quinoa, blueberry, and feta salad